zevweiss/enthrall/README.md

 ### TODO/Planned Features

- - Support for OSX as a master.
+ - Support for OS X as a master.

  - Configurable key-remapping